THE PROPHECY

 b. the destruction of Jerusalem in AD 70

-c. and, the covenant that the Antichrist will make with the Jews.
+c. the future covenant that the Antichrist will make with the Jews

-6. finally, the distinctly Jewish nature of the entire passage.
+6. The distinctly Jewish nature of the entire prophecy.

-Having said all that, what we have here is doubtless the most intricate and amazing prophecy in all of the Bible.
-I took the liberty of inserting comments (in black) within the scripture text in order to help make it more easily understandable ... especially for those who might be studying it for the first time.
+Having said all that, what we have before us here is doubtless the most intricate prophecy in all of the Bible.
+I took the liberty of inserting comments (in black) within the scripture above in order to assist making it more easily grasped ... especially for those who might be studying it for the first time.
 I also quoted it from the King James Version since it is a literal translation and therefore takes great care in attempting to give it to us word for word from the Hebrew.

-As far as specific timing is concerned, this is the most amazingly precise prophecy in the entire Bible.
+As far as the specific timing is concerned, this also is the most amazingly precise prophecy in the entire Bible.
 Three key portions of it have already been fulfilled ... namely:

-I. The issuing of the decree to rebuild the wall of Jerusalem (445 BC).
+I. The issuing of the decree to rebuild the wall of Jerusalem.
+Took place in 445 BC.

 III.
-And, the cutting off of Messiah by the cross.
+The cutting off of Messiah by the cross.

 Based on the statement, from the going forth of the command to restore and build Jerusalem until Messiah the Prince, there shall be seven weeks and sixty-two weeks (69) ...
-Sir Robert Anderson posited that Daniel's weeks were each seven years long ... or, prophetic weeks.
+Sir Robert Anderson posited that each of Daniel's weeks were seven years long ... or, prophetic weeks.
 Sixty-nine (69) of the prophecy's weeks then, equaled ...
 7 X 69 = 483 years.
 He then discovered that from Artaxerxes' decree, in the days of Nehemiah (Neh.
-2:12-15), to the day that Jesus rode into Jerusalem on the donkey's colt, and presented himself to Israel as their Messiah was in fact, EXACTLY 483 years, just as the prophecy in Daniel predicted!
+2:12-15), unto the day that Jesus rode into Jerusalem on the donkey's colt and presented himself to Israel as their Messiah was in fact, EXACTLY 483 years.
+Just as the prophecy given to Daniel had predicted.

-This turned out to be so precise a prediction, and with such an exact fulfillment in history, that, again, liberal theologians concluded that the book of Daniel could not have been written by Daniel but must have been written by someone else at a much later time ... writing from hindsight rather than foresight!
+This turned out to be so precise a prediction and with such an exact fulfillment in history that again, liberal theologians conclude that the book of Daniel could not have been written by Daniel at all.
+It must have been written by someone else at a much later time ... writing from hindsight rather than foresight!
 Scholarly study of Daniel, however, clearly proves otherwise.
 The historicity and date of Daniel's writings are beyond question.
 This is dealt with extensively by Sir Robert Anderson in his classic book, The Coming Prince (Anderson, Pickering and Inglis, Ltd., London, 13th Edition, n.d. pp. 127-128).

-The following is a copy of Sir Robert Anderson's work:
+With the following, let me give a copy from Sir Robert Anderson's work:

 The 1st Nisan in the 20th year of Artaxerxes (the edict to rebuild Jerusalem) was 14th March, b.c.
 445.